Jungian test

 Stress insightGeneric adviceInferior-function and grip pattern context

-Payment pathOften pay before depth is clearFree core map first, optional one-time upgrades later
+Payment pathOften pay before depth is clearFree function-stack map first, optional one-time upgrades later

 How to read your Jungian test result